Sustainable Solutions

 Wastewater Conversion

-The Larkin Group has also been working with MNS Engineers to develop plans to treat human wastewater.
+The Larkin Group has been working with MNS Engineers to develop plans to treat human wastewater.
 The system would convert human wastewater through a reverse osmosis treatment plant with proven and licensed technology.
+We believe that system can be improved by adding hydrodynamic cavitation to increase efficiency and reduce operating & management expenses.